10 Best Banks for Small Business in California 2023

 - CitiBusiness® Checking Plus and CitiBusiness® Safety Check: Overdraft and uncollected funds protection

-- Integrations with Quicken, QuickBooks, Paychex, Clover, and Zelle
+- Integrations with Quicken, QuickBooks, and Zelle

-- Customer service available toll-free Monday through Friday 7 a.m. to 11 p.m.
-Eastern time and weekends 9 a.m. to 5:30 p.m.
-ET
+- Customer service is available toll-free Monday through Friday, 7 a.m. to 11 p.m., and weekends, 9 a.m. to 5:30 p.m.
+Eastern Time

 - Other products include savings, money market, CDs, credit cards, and lending

-Required Opening Deposit | $1 |
+Required opening deposit | $1 |

-Monthly Fees | $15; waivable |
+Monthly fees | $15; waivable |

 APY | N/A |